openlibhums/janeway/docs/source/editor/review.rst

 - New Review Round
     - This option adds a new review round, a clean slate of review!
 Any open review assignments on the current round are withdrawn and a new round is set up.
 This process is often done after round 1 is complete and the author has also completed some form of revisions.
 You will still be able to see Round 1 via a tab at the top of the page.
 - Reject Article
-    - Rejects the article, removes if from the workflow and allows you to email the author.
+    - Rejects the article, removes it from the workflow and allows you to email the author.
 - Request Revisions
     - Allows you to request the author revise their paper.
 - If enabled, Draft a Decision